About this event

 This Personnel Today webinar, in association with Culture Amp, examines the people and culture platform’s research from more than 1,800 global companies, as it introduces its Performance Culture Quadrant, a data-backed framework that transforms insights into a strategy for success.

-Editor Rob Moss is joined by Sarah Muljiani, senior people scientist at Culture Amp, who will share insights into how a peak performance culture can translate to financial success.
+Editor Rob Moss is joined by Sarah Muljiani, senior people scientist at Culture Amp, who will show you a simple way to measure engagement and performance confidence, identify where you are today and take practical steps to move your culture forward.

 Register now to learn about: